Engaging with the Australian Curriculum: Mathematics K–6

 The Australian Curriculum: Mathematics for Years K to 6 offers a unique opportunity to consider the challenges we face when implementing new approaches to the teaching and learning of mathematics in primary classrooms.
 Through lecturer presentation and group workshop activities, the differences between the current Mathematics Years K6 Syllabus for NSW and the new Australian Curriculum: Mathematics will be considered as well as the implications for teaching both the proficiency strands and the content strands.
 The general capabilities and cross-curriculum perspectives will also be addressed, with examples of the implementation of these into mathematics lessons.

-Associate Professor Judy Anderson, Faculty of Education and Social Work
+Associate Professor Judy Anderson, Sydney School of Education and Social Work

 The University of Sydney, Camperdown Campus

 Download a registration form (209KB PDF)